Mutant Action: Plot

 A future post-apocalyptic world is ruled by the good-looking people.
 A terrorist group of disabled people, who see themselves as mutants, take arms against their oppressors.
 They plan to rid the world of "beautiful people" and superficiality.
 They are very inept at what they do and mistrust one another.
 They assassinate body builders, massacre an aerobics class on live TV and blow up a sperm bank as part of their violent campaign.

-Led by their chief Ramón Yarritu (Antonio Resines), they plan their final hit before retirement; the kidnap of Patricia Orujo (Frédérique Feder), the daughter and only heiress of billionaire businessman Lord Orujo (Fernando Guillén), the plan involves kidnapping the girl at her wedding.
-The scene turns into a massacre when the girl cuts the cake with a large sharp knife puncturing the chest of one of the terrorists who was hiding in it.
+Led by their chief Ramón Yarritu (Antonio Resines), they plan their final hit before retirement: the kidnapping of Patricia Orujo (Frédérique Feder), the daughter and only heiress of billionaire businessman Lord Orujo (Fernando Guillén), during her wedding.
+The scene turns into a massacre when the girl cuts the cake with a large sharp knife, puncturing the chest of a terrorists hiding in it.
 Badly hurt, he opens the cake top and opens fire on the alarmed and unsuspecting attendees.
-Two members of the terrorist group are killed in the fray but the rest manage to flee with Patricia as their hostage.
+Two members of the terrorist group are killed in the fray, but the rest manage to flee with Patricia as their hostage.
 They staple Patricia's lips together with a special electronic device and escape from the police in their spaceship that is disguised as a gigantic fish merchant ship.

-Ramón, planning to keep the ransom money for himself, hides from the group that the amount set for the exchange is 100 million and declares its only 10 million, the gang accidentally watches a news flash report where the correct amount to be delivered by the girl's family is revealed, the gang gets upset and summons Ramón to explain the misinformation but he turns the gang members against each other by convincing them there is a traitor among the crew of the ship.
+Ramón, planning to keep the ransom money for himself, hides from the group that the amount set for the exchange is 100 million and declares its only 10 million.
+The gang accidentally watches a news flash report that reveals the correct amount.
+The gang gets upset and summons Ramón to explain the misinformation, but he denies it.
+Ramón kills off his henchmen one by one and blames their deaths on a traitor among the crew of the ship.